Arjun-G-Ravi/Non-AI-Notes/10_Tmux/main.md

 ## TMUX concepts
 - tmux keeps all its state in a single main process, called the tmux server.
 - Panes are the individual sections within a window that can be split and used for different tasks.
-- Windows, on the other hand, are the separate environments within which these panes exist.
+- Windows are the separate environments within which these panes exist.
+A window is made up of one or more panes which together cover its entire area.